climateset/climateset.github.io/index.md

 # News
 - 12th Dec 2023: [Poster Session Neurips](https://nips.cc/virtual/2023/poster/73703)
 - 08th Dec 2023: [Mila Interview](https://mila.quebec/en/ai-climate/)
+- 21st Feb 2024: ClimateSet is now available on huggingface
+- 01st Mar 2024: Invited talk at kungfu.ai

 # Ethics Statement
 ClimateSet can be used to train large-scale climate model emulators, however, it can also be used for many other ML tasks with currently unknown downstream effects.
 This means, that there is a considerable amount of uncertainty regarding the potential misuse and negative downstream effects of ClimateSet.